-Often, people will indicate through eye contact, an expectant expression, or other body language, that they would want you to tell them goodbye.
+Often, people will indicate through eye contact, an expectant expression, or another body language, that they would want you to tell them goodbye.

-For example, if you’re packing up your goods at the supermarket, a shopper who you had a 10-minute sports conversation with, may suddenly appear and glance at you.
+For example, if you’re packing up your goods at the supermarket, a shopper with who you had a 10-minute sports conversation, may suddenly appear and glance at you.
 In that situation, you could just nod to acknowledge them.
-Although the interaction was fairly brief, the other person, through their non-verbal clues, may be suggesting that they want that kind of acknowledgement.
+Although the interaction was fairly brief, the other person, through their non-verbal clues, may be suggesting that they want that kind of acknowledgment.